Al-Jazzazi/CLINMED_dataset/README.md

 ## 📄 Data Description

 Each CSV file contains annotated clinical or medically themed texts with rich metadata for linguistic and reasoning analysis.
-The following columns are present in the files:
+The standard format of the datasets contain the following columns:

 - `Text ID`: Unique identifier for each entry (e.g., ara-test-0, ara-test-1)
 - `Text`: A complete clinical notes, which may or may not contain an error